kristianmandrup/cream/README.markdown

 There is support for the [CanCan](http://github.com/ryanb/cancan) Authorization system.
 I have created a [Cancan permits](http://github.com/kristianmandrup/cancan-permits) gem that adds the concept of Permits for each role (see below).

-_Note:_
-You are most welcome to provide "plugins" for other permission frameworks!

 ## Roles